 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
-The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the Item (I.e., translation differences on Items whose fair value gain or loss is recognised in OCI or profit or loss, respectively).
+The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in OCI or profit or loss are also recognised in OCI or profit or loss, respectively).

 Foreign currency transactions are translated into the functional currency using the exchange rates at the date of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end.
 Exchange differences arising on long-term foreign currency monetary items related to acquisition of a fixed asset are capitalized and depreciated over the remaining useful life of the asset.
 They are deferred in equity of they related to qualifying cash flow hedges and qualifying net investment in foreign operation.
-A monetary item for which settlement is neither planned nor likely to occur in the forseeable futire is considered as a part of the entity's net investment in that foreign operation.
+A monetary item for which settlement is neither planned nor likely to occur in the forseeable future is considered as a part of the entity's net investment in that foreign operation.